Sohini05/Defect_Prediction-_Logistic-Regression_Python/README.md

 ## 📌 Project Overview
 This project focuses on predicting product defects in a manufacturing environment using **Logistic Regression**.
-The goal is to identify defective products early, reduce production costs, and improve overall quality through data-driven insights.
+The goal is to identify defective products early, reduce production costs and improve overall quality through data-driven insights.

 ---